jobinvarughese/jobinvarughese/README.md

 >##### Native bird colonisation in invasive stands

 >What are the specific ecological settings in a modified landscape that permit the colonisation of native faunal biodiversity?
+>> Invasive timber stands as a refuge for native fauna have remained unstudied, although tropical forest faunal species are known to use them extensively.
+The quality of this habitat to rainforest animals needs to be better understood.
+The undergrowth vegetation of timber stands or the surrounding landscape configuration may provide helpful information regarding the distribution patterns of the colonising birds.

 >>###### Collating data from ODK used to survey birds in field [![ODKtoDatasheet](https://img.shields.io/badge/Github-ODKtoDatasheet-white?style=rounded-square)](https://github.com/jobinvarughese/ODKtoDatasheet)